Quartic-Coders/sannet-gis-logger/README.md

 ## Getting Started

-Copy CosdLogger.py to directory of executing scripts on your local machine for local development, or use Setup.py to install the package gloablly.
+sannetlogger.py is a self-contained and portable, script but it can also be installed globally on your local machine for development using setup.py -install from cmd.

 ### Prerequisites